grafana/grafana/docs/sources/installation/configuration.md

 ### concurrent_render_request_limit

 Concurrent render request limit affects when the /render HTTP endpoint is used.
-Rendering many images at the same time can overload the server and this setting can help protect against that by only allowing certain amount of concurrent request.
+Rendering many images at the same time can overload the server, which this setting can help protect against by only allowing a certain amount of concurrent requests.

 ## [panels]